zhouxinyu1028/PMFM/README.md

 organs-at-risk (OARs) segmentation in head and neck cancer radiotherapy planning.

+Conventional multimodal medical image segmentation methods usually perform feature fusion directly in voxel space, which may lead to severe feature entanglement between different imaging modalities and anatomical structures.

-Unlike conventional voxel-based multimodal fusion strategies, PMFM introduces a **virtual point cloud representation** to model latent three-dimensional anatomical relationships while maintaining the computational efficiency of 2D convolutional networks.
+To address this problem, PMFM introduces a **virtual point cloud representation** to transform multimodal feature maps into a unified point-based space.
+This representation enables the model to capture latent three-dimensional spatial relationships while maintaining the computational efficiency of two-dimensional segmentation networks.

-By performing modality–organ decoupling and global semantic modeling in point cloud space, PMFM effectively reduces feature entanglement and improves segmentation performance in complex multimodal and multi-organ scenarios.
+By performing modality–organ decoupling and global semantic interaction in point cloud space, PMFM effectively improves segmentation accuracy, boundary consistency, and robustness for complex multi-organ scenarios.

 ---